JaviChip/CutieHackProject2023/README.md

 Producer Island

-We utilize a MP3 music player for this project.
+We utilize a MP3 music player for this project with the usage of an API.